Venus and Mars (Wings album): Background and recording

-Release
+Artwork and packaging

-The album cover, which Paul summed up as "a package that would be nice to get, and also something recognizable" was photographed by Linda, depicting two billiard balls in a black background, which are yellow and red to fit the colours of the planets Venus and Mars.
+The album cover, designed by Aubrey Powell and which Paul summed up as "a package that would be nice to get, and also something recognisable", was photographed by Linda, depicting two snooker balls in a black background, which are yellow and red to fit the colours of the planets Venus and Mars.
 Interior photographs of Wings were shot in the Mojave Desert to capture a group photograph in an outerworldly location.
-Hipgnosis did the art design, incorporating billiard balls and cues in the lettering and illustrations by George Hardie; in return, McCartney would later lend a 16-track tape recorder to Hipgnosis member Peter Christopherson's band Throbbing Gristle to record their 1979 album 20 Jazz Funk Greats.
+Hipgnosis did the art design, incorporating snooker balls and cues in the lettering and illustrations by George Hardie; in return, McCartney later loaned a 16-track tape recorder to Hipgnosis member Peter Christopherson's band Throbbing Gristle to record their 1979 album 20 Jazz Funk Greats.
+After failing to credit the contributions of several personnel in the packaging of Band on the Run, the album credits for Venus and Mars credit almost every musician involved in the album's production, aside from the string, brass and wind ensemble players.

+Release and promotion

+McCartney underwent several promotional efforts for Venus and Mars.
+On 24 March 1975, Paul and Linda held an expensive launch party for Venus and Mars aboard the British ocean liner RMS Queen Mary in Long Beach, California.
+The party honored the band's time recording in New Orleans with native food and musicians, including Professor Longhair, the Meters and Lee Dorsey.
+The party's decorations were inspired by the Venus and Mars packaging, featuring items such as yellow awnings and red carpeting.
+The over 200 guest list included musicians Bob and Sara Dylan, George Harrison, Mick Jagger, Marvin Gaye, Joni Mitchell, Harry Nilsson, Klaus Voormann, and members of the Jackson 5, Faces and Led Zeppelin.
+In early May, McCartney hired filmmaker Karel Reisz to film a commercial of the five band members hanging around a billiard table, which aired on ITV on 25 June.
+A few days after filming, the McCartneys conducted an interview with Paul Gambaccini, which was published in several magazines.

-Preceded by the US number-one single "Listen to What the Man Said", Venus and Mars was released two weeks later, on 30 May 1975.
-It received generally favourable reviews and strong sales.
+In mid-May, McCartney announced a "multi-million dollar", four-year deal with EMI and Capitol Records.
+Preceded by the US number-one single "Listen to What the Man Said", Venus and Mars was released two weeks later, on 27 May 1975 in the US, and on 30 May in the UK.
 The album reached number one in the United States, the United Kingdom and other countries around the world and sold four million copies worldwide.
-The reaction, though mainly positive, was less so than what had greeted Band on the Run a year earlier.

 Two additional singles, "Letting Go" and "Venus and Mars/Rock Show", were released.
 Although the latter almost reached the US top ten, it did not chart at all in the UK.

 In September, Wings began what would be their year-long Wings Over the World tour in the UK, with concerts in Australia, Europe, the US and Canada to follow.
 Songs from Venus and Mars featured heavily in the concert setlist.